alfonsosn/evalyo/README.md

 ## Technologies

-Our team is going to the modern web framework, REACT (made by Facebook), to present the app with modern design in mind.
+Our team is going to the web framework, REACT (made by Facebook), to present the app with modern design in mind.
+Moreover, we would use a relational database known as MongoDB that would allow for more intrepid means to present the data.

 ## Goals

 By contributing the teacher evaluation data, we can create an application that could be used by hundreds of students.
+Instead of using application that lead to abuse such as Rate My Professors, students can use the evaluation that their peers wrote.
+Teachers already use those evaluations so it's just a matter about how the information is presented to the students.

 The app can serve as a prototype for the College to pursue a more complete project.
 Also the value of saving thousands of dollars in an application beneficial for both faculty and the student population.

+The college can be assured that this project would only be for learning purposes and will not be distributed without the approval of the college.